-- Exceptional communication skills.
-Knowledge of principles of family-centered care, strength-based assessment, and collaboration between parents and professionals.
+Exceptional communication skills.
+Knowledge of principles of family and person-centered care, strength-based assessment, and collaboration with professionals.
 Understands and observes compliance with confidentiality requirements under FERPA and HIPAA.

-- Ability to perform daily data entry, conduct evaluations, organize and maintain current information on resources, support groups, state agencies, community programs and services.
+Ability to perform daily data entry, conduct evaluations, organize and maintain current information on resources, support groups, state agencies, community programs and services.

 Effective in maintaining working relationships with staff, volunteers, health and social service professionals, parent groups, key community and agency stakeholders.

-- Productive and effective time management, flexibility in responding to a variety of work tasks.
+Productive and effective time management, flexibility in responding to a variety of work tasks.
 Proficiency with basic information technology.
 Available for travel, evening and weekend hours.